padrinobook/padrinobook/chapters/creating_the_application.md

 ```

 The interesting thing here is the `require_tree .` option.
-This option tells Sprockets to include all JavaScript files in the assets folder with no specific order.
+This option (note the Unix dot operator) tells Sprockets to include all JavaScript files in the same assets folder, including subfolders, should be combined into a single file for delivery to the browser.
+Keep mind if your website is complex and large and use `require_self` directive to determine exactly which JS files are served to the browser.

 Now, we can clean up the include statements in our application template: